Hikouki0408/BSc_thesis_VU/README.md

 # "Extract text from HTML pages for advanced relation extraction"
 # Abstract
-This paper presents a text extraction model that employs HTML parsing and preprocessing techniques for advanced relation extraction.
-The HTML parsing approach focuses on decoding HTML text contents and optimizing HTML tag identification to eliminate unnecessary or redundant information while securely preserving relevant content.
-The preprocessing stage involves stripping the extracted text and categorizing it into four labels to prioritize textual information.
-The target text contents are then centered, and Open IE, utilizing the Python NLP library provided by StanfordCoreNLP, is employed as the chosen model for relation extraction.
-In evaluating the proposed model, an experiment was conducted, emphasizing runtime, efficiency, and accuracy as evaluation aspects to assess its performance.
-The model successfully reduced the size of extracted text contents from Wikipedia and eBook pages while minimizing runtime.
-Furthermore, compared to the base model with both HTML-based datasets, the proposed model achieved higher precision, recall, and F1 score, indicating improved accuracy.
-Consequently, the proposed model not only increases efficiency but also enhances the accuracy of relation extraction. improved accuracy.
-Consequently, the proposed model not only increases efficiency but also enhances the accuracy of relation extraction.
+Developing highly efficient techniques for extracting text from HTML pages holds significant potential advantages as well as challenges due to the complexities of web pages.
+This paper introduces automated text extraction through HTML, which employs effective methods such as HTML parsing and noise elimination, to facilitate relation extraction.
+The HTML parsing approach focuses on decoding HTML text contents and tag filtering to eliminate unnecessary information while preserving relevant content securely.
+In the noise elimination stage, the text is stripped and prioritized, centralizing the text content to optimize extraction for relation extraction.
+For this purpose, the chosen model is the Open IE system provided by StanfordCoreNLP, which targets the extraction of subject-verb-object triples.
+To systematically evaluate the efficacy of the proposed methods, a series of comprehensive experiments were conducted on ten real HTML-based websites.
+The obtained results were meticulously compared against those of a baseline model, which deployed a simplistic approach, involving direct text extraction from HTML pages without any of the three processes: HTML parsing, tag filtering, or noise elimination.
+The findings reveal that our model successfully achieved reduced extracted text size, improved runtime, and higher accuracy compared to the baseline model.
+These outcomes demonstrate the model’s capability to overcome the intricacies of HTML formatting and attain accurate text extraction results.
 # HTML Parsing
 - Read and decode HTML text contents
     - Our HTML parsing engine is designed to read and decode HTML content using the following method: